KamsiO/Password_Manager/README.md

 - search through saved passwords

 ## Who is this for?
-*Anyone!* Anyone who uses the internet has probably had to create a password protected account at some point, and this application can help with that.
+Anyone who uses the internet has probably had to create a password protected account at some point, and this application can help with that.
 It can simply be used as a place to keep track of all your passwords, or it can help create new passwords.